iobroker-community-adapters/info/README.md

 At the moment, create an issue here and ask.

-# how to move a repository to the organization

-1.)
-After joining the organization move your repository via the github settings of your repo.
-It will be still accessible via the old URL.
-2.) look for links and adapt if necessary (package.json, io-package.json, README.md)
-3.) add the oranization as an owner of your npm packages (npm access grant read-write iobroker-community-adapters:developers iobroker.<adaptername>)
-4.) change the url of your repo in https://github.com/ioBroker/ioBroker.repositories

 # requirements for repositories

 Your repositorie(s) has to be already in the stable or minimum in latest repositorie for ioBroker.
 There are almost adapters on Github they have not been released or ready to use, for this case you can ask for help to make it ready/stable and bring it to this organization.